 Indeed, there is a plenty of such manifest and meaningful things around us, on clear display, lying there on our way; some we see, but some important ones we pain to notice, and only if we turn our heads towards them with intent and rub our eyes.

-Take notice of the obvious and suddenly, instead of nodding sheepishly "This is how things are." you gain the power to make choices which you and most people around you ignored before.
+Take notice of what you take for obvious in what you see, what you are told and even in the words you use; suddenly, instead of nodding sheepishly "This is how things are." you gain the power to make choices which you and most people around you ignored before.

 Why this happens?
 How it happens?